obaskly/AutoWP/README.md

 ### WordPress Integration

 - **Automated Posting**: Generated articles are automatically posted to the user's WordPress website.
+Posted articles links are saved to `posted_articles.txt` so that you can keep track.
 - **WordPress Credentials Management**: The application allows users to input their WordPress website URL, username, and application password for seamless integration.

 ### Scheduling